Breakfast Bowl

 Use different proteins

-• Sausage – From breakfast sausage, mild Italian sausage or even ground pork.
+• Sausage: breakfast sausage, mild Italian sausage or even ground pork.

-• Bacon – Make up a bunch of bacon ahead of time by cooking it in the oven or even the grill.
+• Bacon: Make up a bunch ahead of time by cooking it in the oven or even on the grill.

-• Bell pepper – Visit all colors of bell pepper.
-Besides red and green, try yellow or orange bell pepper.
+• Bell pepper: Try all colors of bell pepper.
+Besides red and green, go for yellow or orange.

-• Zucchini – Finely diced zucchini or squash help to add substance to your power bowls
+• Zucchini: Finely diced zucchini or squash helps add substance to your breakfast bowls

-• Potatoes – Not low carb but a popular addition to breakfast bowls.
-Sweet potatoes are often substituted to limit the carbs in the dish.
+• Potatoes: Not low-carb but a popular addition to breakfast bowls.
+Sweet potatoes are sometimes substituted to cut the carbs.

 Did you say cheese??

-• Cheddar cheese – From sharp, medium or mild, cheddar is always a good option when paired with breakfast foods.
-Be sure to shred your own to avoid the anticaking agents found in packaged shredded cheeses.
+• Cheddar cheese: From sharp, medium or mild, cheddar is always a good option with breakfast.
+Shred your own to avoid the anticaking agents in packaged shredded cheeses.

 • Monterey Jack cheese